MainuddinAlam/Terminal_Music_Player/README.md

 ## Running the script
 * ruby Muterm.rb

 ### Thank you for checking this repository.
-I may come back to it and update it more one day.
+I may come back to it and update it one day.